-Using tailored customer loyalty program communications allows many businesses to establish a personal, one-to-one connection with your program participants, which is essential for establishing a unique communication style.
+Using a tailored customer loyalty programs communications allows many businesses to establish a personal, one-to-one connection with your program participants, which is essential for establishing a unique communication style.

 Your brand should distinguish your communication style away from sending endless communications that may apply to the individual and relentless notifications of potentially relevant updates.
 The program needs to understand the member’s place in the program based on their engagement and success measure to date.